slothyace/opnsrc/README.md

 # opnsrc
-Sinfuls-Acedia's opnsrc is a repository for basic engineering school coding such as a sample IOT python project, basic Arduino sample codes, 3D models.
+Sinfuls-Acedia's opnsrc is a repository for basic engineering school stuff such as a sample IOT python project, basic Arduino sample codes, 3D models.

 All code in this repository are free to sample & use after informing me.